COLD Fusion: Calibrated and Ordinal Latent Distribution Fusion for Uncertainty-Aware Multimodal Emotion Recognition: Experiments

-\textbf{Temporal Networks} are stacked on top of the unimodal CNN backbones to model the temporal dynamics and integrate the multimodal affect information.
+\textbf{In dimensional emotion recognition} models, the temporal networks are stacked on top of the unimodal CNN backbones to model the temporal dynamics and integrate the multimodal affect information.
 Note that all the fusion models evaluated in this work follow different temporal network implementations.
 However, all the temporal networks have the following GRU block in common: a 2-layer bidirectional GRU module followed by a fully connected (FC) output layer.
 This GRU block contains 256 hidden units with the dropout value set to 0.5.
 The number of GRU blocks and their input-output dimensionality vary across different fusion models, as discussed below.

 In feature fusion, a single GRU+FC block is used to process the input feature sequence that is prepared via frame-wise concatenation of the unimodal embeddings, whereas, in the prediction fusion, different unimodal temporal models (GRU+FC) are applied separately, and their output softmax label distributions are aggregated into the final predictions.
 The context fusion implementation has two different GRU blocks, but a common FC layer.
 As shown in~\Cref{fig:cold_main}, COLD fusion is similar to the context fusion, but with the GRU block's output layer modified to predict the mean and variance vectors.
 Note that we trained the unimodal output branches simultaneously along with the fusion branch in all the multimodal models (see~\Cref{fig:cold_main}).